samblouir/birdie/README.md

     "objectives": ul2_config,
     "ds": data_generator_fn,  # Provide your dataset fn "reward_fn": your_reward_function,   # Define your custom reward logic
-}
+    "text_grabber_fn": text_grabber_fn,  # Define how to extract text from your dataset in whichever way you want }

 # Initialize Birdie